thibaud-vct/thibaud-vct/README.md

 I'm Thibaud, fullstack developer in Paris 🥐.

 I spend hours learning things online, I love it.
-I listen to a lot of music 🔊 or podcacts 🎙.
+I listen to a lot of music or podcacts.
 Traveling and discovering the planet amazes me.
 I am in love with the great American spaces 🏜.

-I have always been immersed in IT, from my studies in electronics 🦾 to my passion for electronic music 🎛 to web development 👨🏼‍💻.
+I have always been immersed in IT, from my studies in electronics to my passion for electronic music to web development.
 Since the beginning of 2021, I have enriched my skills by following the [Le Reacteur](https://www.lereacteur.io) 🚀 bootcamp in order to professionalize my knowledge.
 Passion also for entrepreneurship, fond of the emotion caused by the search for ideas and innovation, I co-founded an interior design consulting studio to sublimate places with culture and creativity.